-In 2016 he founded the Vulnerable Rally as part of a global invitation to reconnect to our common humanity in the most vulnerable way: part absurdist street theatre, part shadow work and part social commentary.
+In 2016 he co-founded the Vulnerable Rally as part of a global invitation to reconnect to our common humanity in the most vulnerable way: part absurdist street theatre, part shadow work and part social commentary.
 He co-directed this viral music video featuring a rally in Oakland.

 He’s now the staff filmmaker & photographer at the Skoll Foundation where he helps tell stories about some of the world’s most inspiring changemakers, activists, and artists.